McGeorge24/hexagonal-maze-generator/README.md

 > n must ALWAYS be specified. n must be an integer.
 ```
 Tags:
--s      specifies seed, used to generate the maze, can be of type integer or string <br>
+-s      specifies seed, used to generate the maze, can be of type integer or string
-        DEFAULT: random integer based on time <br>
+        DEFAULT: random integer based on time
--o      specifies name of the output file without extension <br>
+-o      specifies name of the output file without extension
-        DEFAULT: maze <br>
+        DEFAULT: maze
 -f      specifies export format.
-Options: PNG, SVG <br>
+Options: PNG, SVG
-        DEFAULT: SVG <br>
+        DEFAULT: SVG
--h      help <br>
+-h      help
 ```
 ## Ideja
 Idejo za projekt sem dobil iz dveh Youtube videov